OpenCQRS/OpenCQRS/README.md

 - More extensions for domain events and event entities in the Entity Framework Core store provider
 - Get domain events and event entities as IAsyncEnumerable in the Entity Framework Core store provider
 - Custom table names for EntityFrameworkCore store provider
-- Custom handlers/services per command/query/notification
+- Custom handlers/services per commands

 ### OpenCQRS 7.2.0